arakelian/docker-junit-rule/README.md

 ## Installation

-The library is available on jcenter
+The library is available on Maven Central

 ### Maven